zillionare/pyqmt/docs/usage.md

 # Usage

-To use qmtserver in a project
+To use pyqmt in a project

 ```
-    import qmtserver
+    import pyqmt
 ```